foundation/foundation-cli/readme.md

 npm install -g foundation-cli
 ```

-This will add the `foundation-apps` command to your system.
+This will add the `foundation` command to your system.

 ### Updating